d12frosted/elpa-mirror/stable-melpa/osx-trash-readme.txt

 Add support for system trash on OS X.  In other words, make `delete-by-moving-to-trash' do what you expect it to do.

-Emacs does not support the system trash of OS X.  `system-move-file-to-trash' is not defined.
-This library provides `osx-trash-move-file-to-trash' as an implementation of `system-move-file-to-trash' for OS X.
+Emacs does not support the system trash of OS X.  This library provides `osx-trash-move-file-to-trash' as an implementation of `system-move-file-to-trash' for OS X.

-`osx-trash-move-file-to-trash' tries to use `trash' utility from https://github.com/ali-rantakari/trash (brew install trash).
-If `trash' is not available, the script falls back to an AppleScript helper which trashes the file via finder.  `trash' is generally preferred, because AppleScript is slow.
+By default an AppleScript helper is used to actually trash the file using the finder, but that is slow, so you might want to customize option `osx-trash-command' to use a faster command.

-To enable, call `osx-trash-setup' and set `delete-by-moving-to-trash' to a non-nil value.
+To enable use of the system trash, call `osx-trash-setup' and set `delete-by-moving-to-trash' to a non-nil value.